Skip to Content

 Yes, I am obsessed!

-But the way eat it the most often is some form of simply pan-cooked duck breast.
+But the way we eat it the most often is some form of simply pan-cooked duck breast.

 This version uses Szechuan peppercorns and a bit of Chinese five-spice.

-Couple that with my homemade plum sauce and you have a fancy meal that is far more simple than those you serve it to will believe!
+Couple that with my homemade plum sauce and you have a fancy meal that is far simpler than those you serve it to will believe!

 Portrait image of a rosy pink duck breast with a plum sauce

-You can see the for this and cooking the duck breast in my Duck a l’Orange video above. the flavours are different but the technique is identical.
+You can see how to do this and cook the duck breast in my Duck a l'Orange video above.
+The flavours are different, but the technique is identical.

 Finally, flip and cook for the last 5 minutes.